Fluorescence-Tools/chisurf/docs/index.rst

 ChiSURF
 =======

-*Analyze (single-molecule) fluorescence data to generate models.*
+ChiSURF is a software-suite dedicated to the analysis of fluorescence data.

-ChiSURF (Chi Surface, SUper Resolution FRET or CS) is a software-suite dedicated to the analysis of fluorescence data.
 Its main purpose is the interpretation of fluorescence measurements by structural models and the analysis time-resolved fluorescence measurements.

 Currently, ChiSURF is capable to analyze TCSPC, FCS and stopped-flow data.
 Its open frame-work and API allows to extend its capabilities relatively easy.